ronakkmeena200/SpikingNeuralNetwork/README.md

 ## Structure
 The network has three layers in total, all fully connected.
 ### Neuron
 The neuron is an Integrate and Fire type neuron which is restricted to be fired only once for an input after which the network is reset.
-So, effectively neuron enters an infinite refractory period after it fires.
+So, effectively a neuron enters an infinite refractory period after it fires.